 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) research proposal; (2) qualitative assessment; and (3) survey design.
+Indicative assessments in this unit are as follows: (1) quantitative research proposal; (2) qualitative research assignment; and (3) group research instrument design.
 Further information is available in the unit outline.

 - Unit Coordinator(s)